Kruptein/PlanarAlly/README.md

 User documentation can be found [here](https://planarally.io/docs/).

 This is still a work in progress, so some elements may still be undocumented or outdated.
+If you wish to contribute to the docs, they are hosted in a different [repository](https://github.com/Kruptein/planarally-docs).

 # Contributing